AlcoholRehabHelp Logo

 Is Wet Brain Reversible?

 Unfortunately, few make a full recovery.
-It all depends on:
+Outcomes depend on the following:

 • The severity of the case